 Do you know a person, or an organization, dedicated to making our county a healthier place?
 Nominate them for a ChangeMaker award!

 ChangeMakers make our community safer, better or more beautiful for everyone.
 They are people who improve the lives of others and, in turn, create a healthier community through their passion for serving others.

 Our communities are more vibrant, richer and connected because of them.
 Yet, we rarely acknowledge their contributions.
 With the ChangeMaker award, you have the opportunity to recognize and honor someone who’s really making a difference.

-To nominate a ChangeMaker, submit a 300 word essay naming the person or organization, describing the specific work they do and how it has changed your community.
+To nominate a ChangeMaker, complete our online nomination form naming the person or organization, describing the specific work they do and how it has changed your community.

 One individual and two organizations will be honored in front of over 400 people at the 4th annual, “At the Edge of Amazing – Snohomish County Health Summit,” at the Tulalip Resort on Wednesday, October 11th.

 Deadline for nominations is August 17, 2018.
 Click here to learn more!

 ChangeMaker categories include:

 Individual ChangeMaker Award

 In the spirit of Sister Georgette, this goes to someone who sees a need and acts upon that need, far beyond what one might expect of a single person, to make their community more vibrant by improving the lives of others.